HtmlCo/public/README.md

 ## BRA Band Only (Ignore)
 SETLIST: 8/2
 - The Other One Better
-- Have you Ever: Squashed Diffs
+- Squashed Diffs : If you had to do it with your hands
-- Have you ever: MMORPG
+- Have You Ever: MMORPG
-- Sweet Mess

 - Elvis Stojko: DFTL
 - Fans Favorite: Showroom or Stage
 - Jane Says
 - DTM
+- Sweet Mess
 - My Girl
 - Encore: Just Go
 - Saturday: Fat Cats 1030PM
-- Sunday at the Tigers Gym, Park: Regaltos,  August 2020.
+- Gig: Sunday at the Tigers Gym, Park: Regaltos, August 2020.

+- Disclaimer on page 43